mattkibbler/silverstripe-searchable-dataobjects/README.md

 	sake dev/build "flush=all"
 	sake dev/tasks/PopulateSearch

-Enjoy the news into the search results :)
+When you save your pages or you DataObject, they will automatically update their entry in the search table.

 ### Note